Laos

 14th Century: Vientiane becomes the capital of the Lane Xang Kingdom.1893: France takes control of Vientiane during colonial expansion.

-1954: Vientiane plays a pivotal role in the First Indochina War.
+1954: Vientiane plays a key role in the First Indochina War.

 Today: Vientiane is the political and cultural heart of Laos, blending traditional and modern influences.